Candida (play): Later productions

 Actor Lewis Casson drives the Old Vic Travelling Theatre Company scenery van during the Old Vic tour of South Wales in 1941.
 The van is an old furniture removal van.
 A poster above the windscreen advertises the play they will be performing as Candida, starring Casson and Sybil Thorndike, and directed by Tyrone Guthrie.

 Katharine Cornell played the lead role on Broadway in five different productions, the last four of which were for her own production company.
 She was the actress most closely associated with this role.
 Shaw stated that she had created "an ideal British Candida in my imagination" as she essentially re-envisioned the role of Candida, making her the central character in the play.
 Previously, Candida herself was not conceived by directors or actresses as important as the issues and themes that Shaw was trying to convey.
 The first time Cornell played the role in 1924, she was so acclaimed that Actors' Theatre, which controlled the production rights to the play in the United States, forbade any other actress from playing the role while Cornell was still alive.
 In her final production of 1946, a young Marlon Brando played the role of Marchbanks.

-The BBC adapted Candida into a 90 Minute TV play in 1961 for BBC Television.
+The BBC adaptation Candida into a 90 Minute TV play in 1961 for BBC Television.
 The play starred Wendy Craig as Candida, Patrick Allen as Rev. James Mavor Morrell, Peter McEnery as Eugene Marchbanks, Peter Sallis as Rev. Alexander Mill, Rosamund Greenwood as Miss Proserpine Garnett and Michael Brennan as Mr. Burgess.

 A version for Australian television aired in 1962.
 Reviewing the adaptation, the Sydney Morning Herald was critical of the production style but praised the cast.

 The Roundabout Theater Company presented a Broadway revival in 1993 with Mary Steenburgen, Robert Foxworth and Robert Sean Leonard.

 A Court Theatre Company production starring JoBeth Williams and Tom Amandes was recorded by the L.A.
 Theatre Works.

 In 2003 the Canadian Broadcasting Corporation broadcast a production of the play.
 An Oxford Stage Company production of Candida toured the UK in 2004, with Andrew Havill as Morell, Serena Evans as Candida, and Richard Glaves as Marchbanks.

 In February 2009 BBC Radio 7 repeated a broadcast of a radio production of the play starring Hannah Gordon as Candida, Edward Petherbridge as Morell, and Christopher Guard as Eugene.
 It was first broadcast on BBC Radio 4 on 15 August 1977.

 It was revived at the Theatre Royal, Bath in July 2013 with Charity Wakefield as Candida, Jamie Parker as Morell, Frank Dillane as Marchbanks and David Troughton as Mr Burgess, Candida's father.

 In March/April 2015 at the Gatehouse Theatre in London, Judi Bowker played Candida with Harry Meacher as Morell, Sebastian Cornelius Marchbanks and Roger Sansom as Burgess.